TIMSS 2023 – Announcing the most recent study results!

-The results of the latest edition of the TIMSS survey will be released on December 4, 2024.
+Please join us for the announcement of the results of the TIMSS 2023 study on December 4, 2024.
 The main organiser of the survey – the International Association for the Evaluation of Educational Achievement (IEA) – will publish an international report on the survey, and at the same time, research teams from individual countries will publish national reports.

 TIMSS